 On March 11, 2020, the World Health Organization officially declared it a pandemic.

 By early spring, dozens of vaccine trials began around the world.
 In the Fall of 2020, several vaccines that showed promising results in trials were fast-tracked for distribution.
-The logistics of production and distribution presented significant challenges, however, and mass vaccination efforts continued into 2021.
+The logistics of production and distribution, as well as the refusal of significant numbers of people to be vaccinated presented significant challenges, however, and mass vaccination efforts continued into 2021.
 Public health officials continued to identify new variants or strains of the virus, natural mutations that have the potential to make the virus spread further and elude efforts to control it.